zachary-levin/zpl-work-day-scheduler-1/README.md

 # Work Day Scheduler Starter Code

+## Goal
+The main goal of this project was to create a simple calendar application that allows a user to save events for each hour of the day.

+## What I learned
+In this project, I learned how to use third-party APIs such as Moment.js to handle the date and time for the application, as well as utilize Bootstrap for adjusting the layout of elements.

+## Link to live version

+##

 ## User Story
 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner